-Writing Sample
+• Writing Sample

-This one- to two-page letter is used to assess your ability to communicate effectively in written form.
-To demonstrate the applicant's ability to write research papers, a sample of a research paper from previous studies also should be submitted.
-Admission to the program is contingent upon the successful completion of this assignment.
+This one- to two-page document is used to assess your ability to communicate effectively in written form.
 Any student who wishes to challenge the essay evaluation is given the opportunity to write another paper using a different topic.